Cannabis in Hong Kong

-Cannabis in Hong Kong is illegal.
+Cannabis is illegal in Hong Kong.
 The possession, sale, transportation, and cultivation of cannabis is prohibited under the Dangerous Drug Ordinance (Chapter 134 of the Law of Hong Kong), which was put into effect at January 17, 1969, during the British colonial period.

 Legality

-Cannabis is listed as a Schedule 1 drug prohibited by the Dangerous Drug Ordinance, alongside others like heroin, opium, cocaine and methamphetamine.
-The offenses, and the maximum penalties associated with each offense, are listed below:
+Cannabis is listed as a Schedule 1 drug prohibited by the Dangerous Drug Ordinance, alongside others like heroin, opium, cocaine, and methamphetamine.
+The offenses and the maximum penalties associated with each offense are listed below: